Devon Meadows Football Club

 The Devon Meadows Football Netball Club, nicknamed the Panthers, is an Amateur Australian rules football and netball club based in Devon Meadows, Victoria.
 The football team currently competes in the Mornington Peninsula Nepean Football League (MPNFL) and was established in 1977.

 History

 The club competed in their first season in the South West Gippsland Football League in 1979.
 That league merged with the Mornington Peninsula Nepean Football League (MPNFL) in 1995.

 The Seniors, Reserves and Under 19s currently play in the Nepean Division of Mornington Peninsula Nepean Football League (MPNFL) since moving from Casey-Cardinia Division in 2012.
 While the Juniors play in the Mornington Peninsula Junior Football League.

 Current Grounds, Teams and Leagues

-The senior team is coached by Glenn Michie.

-The reserves team is coached by John Percy.

-The under 19s is coached by Luke Harris.
+The senior team is coached by Dean Kent and Ryan Hendy.
+The reserves team is coached by Tom May and Sam Hurdiss.
+The under 19s is coached by Andrew Oldmeadow.